dfki-ric/pytransform3d/CONTRIBUTING.md

 There are several ways to contribute to pytransform3d: you could

-* send a bug report
+* send a bug report to the
   [bug tracker](http://github.com/rock-learning/pytransform3d/issues)
 * work on one of the reported issues
 * write documentation